 • Te Tohu mō te Kaiārahi Rangatahi o te Tau | Young Leader of the Year

-Te Tohu mō te Kaiārahi Rangatahi o te Tau | The Young Leader of the Year Award celebrates inspirational young public sector leaders who exemplify the spirit of service.
+Te Tohu mō te Kaiārahi Rangatahi o te Tau | The Young Leader of the Year Award celebrates inspirational young public sector leaders.

 The judges will be looking for nominees who demonstrate spirit of service through: